 - Styles appeal to traditional hill walkers who value practicality

 The fabric that does what it says on the tin; it packs down small and light.
 A carbon 'half layer' backer protects the membrane from contamination meaning a full-scale lining is unnecessary.
 This results in a smaller pack size than most other waterproof garments.
 It's an excellent choice for occasional use such as trekking or travel where it may sit in a pack until rain starts falling.
-The Arc'teryx Alpha SL jacket is a best-selling lightweight waterproof, and Paclite also works well in waterproof trousers like the Arc'teryx Beta SL Pant.

 - 2.5 layer including carbon half-layer backer